bardiau3fi/Crypto/README.md

  #Crypto
-This is my Second project.A simple application capable of fetching daily news, real-time prices, cryptocurrency history, etc. using RecyclerView, Retrofit, Room, Material Design, and more.
+This is my Second project.

+A simple application capable of fetching daily news, real-time prices, cryptocurrency history, etc. using RecyclerView, Retrofit, Room, Material Design, Spark Library and more.